Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 2. Disks
 3. Skillsets: software engineers, researchers, data engineers, data analysts, data scientists, different skillsets
 4. Teams across the org:<br>
-4.1. teams that are gonna be building the experiments.<br>
+4.1.
+Teams that are gonna be building the experiments.<br>
-4.2. teams that are gonna be using the experiments.<br>
+4.2.
+Teams that are gonna be using the experiments.<br>
-4.3. teams that are gonna be monitoring the machine learning models.<br>
+4.3.
+Teams that are gonna be monitoring the machine learning models.<br>

 ### Enterprise Data